 A wider package of measures is also being considered for the area, including a new zebra crossing which is to be installed over the summer across Bedford Place at the junction with Henstead Road, outside the Sainsbury’s store.
 Carlton Place and Lower Banister Street are to remain pedestrianised as part of the ongoing trial, with a final decision regarding these roads to be made later in the year.

 The council’s highways partners, Balfour Beatty Living Places, will commence work to reopen Bedford Place next month; this will include changing the signage on Bedford Place and moving the concrete barriers.
-Planters will be moved to accommodate the return of on street parking along Bedford Place, which includes free parking for ten minutes.

 Looking ahead, we will continue to work with local traders and residents to help co-design changes which could encourage lower vehicle speeds through The Polygon and traffic calming measures to improve safety.
 We have allocated a budget of £150k to support the delivery of any recommendations made during this further engagement with local businesses and residents.